AsifAliDeveloper/Bootstrap5/README.md

 # learning-JavaScript
-This is my first JS repositry
+This is my first JS repositry.
+Author - Asif Ali